vmware-tanzu/secrets-manager/docs/_pages/0050-quickstart.md

 * [**Docker**][docker]: This quickstart guide assumes that **Minikube** uses the *Docker* driver.
 If you use a different driver, things will still likely work, but you might need to tweak some of the commands and configuration.
+* [**Helm**][helm]: Helm is a package manager for Kubernetes.
+It allows developers and operators to more easily package, configure, and deploy applications and services onto Kubernetes clusters.
+In this quickstart guide, it is expected that you have `helm` installed on your system.
+Helm will be used to manage the deployment of the **VMware Secrets Manager** onto your Kubernetes cluster.
+If you don't have Helm installed, you can follow the instructions on the [official Helm website](https://helm.sh) to install it.

 > **I Have a Kubernetes Cluster Already**
 >
 > If you are already have a cluster and a `kubectl` that you can use on that
 > cluster, you won't need Minikube, so you can skip the steps related to
 > initializing Minikube and configuring Minikube-related environment variables.
 {: .block-tip }